davidcoallier/ey-docs/pages/database-restore.md

         scp myapp.2011-11-18T12-20-03.pgz deploy@ec2-172-16-139-19.us-west-1.compute.amazonaws.com:/tmp/postgres/dumpfile.pgz

-2. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`).
+2. Via SSH, connect to the application and database instance (for single instance environment) or the master database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/postgres`).

 3. Import the database backup file to the database:
         pg_restore -d [app_name] [filename] --clean -U postgres